Get insider access

 Compared To Other Headphones

-The Beyerdynamic DT 770 PRO are closed-back reference headphones well suited to professional and critical listening applications.
-They offer a comparable neutral sound performance to other closed-back headphones from this manufacturer, like the Beyerdynamic DT 700 PRO X and Beyerdynamic DT 1770 PRO, at a lower price point than these premium offerings.
-They lack a detachable cable, meaning you'll have to replace the entire pair if the cable fails.
+The Beyerdynamic DT 770 PRO are closed-back reference headphones well-suited to professional and critical listening applications.
+They offer a comparable sound performance to other closed-back headphones from this manufacturer, like the Beyerdynamic DT 700 PRO X and Beyerdynamic DT 1770 PRO, at a lower price point than these premium offerings.
+They lack a detachable cable, meaning you'll have to replace the entire pair if it fails.
 The Audio-Technica ATH-M50x come with a detachable cable and are a good choice for users who find the treble response in Beyerdynamic headphones to be fatiguing.
-Those who prefer a wider, more expansive soundstage with a more comfortable fit and don't care about leaked audio will want to try the open-back Beyerdynamic DT 880 and Beyerdynamic DT 990 PRO.
+Those who prefer a wider, more expansive soundstage with a more comfortable fit and don't care about audio leakage will want to try the open-back Beyerdynamic DT 880 and Beyerdynamic DT 990 PRO.

 See our recommendations for the best DJ headphones, the best headphones for studio, and the best headphones for music.